raehul03/raehul03/README.md

 - 👀 I’m interested in Machine learning and deep learning
 - 🌱 I’m currently learning Python coding
 - 💞️ I’m looking to collaborate on Masters Thesis
-- 📫 How to reach me ...Email
+- 📫 How to reach me ...Email:  rahulmitra1997@gmail.com

 <!---
 raehul03/raehul03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.